emmetio/sublime-text-plugin/README.md

 ## Installation

-> Please remove old Emmet plugin (https://packagecontrol.io/packages/Emmet) first, otherwise new plugin won’t work.

-Due to development stage, this package must be installed from custom repository:

-1. In Sublime Text, open `Command Palette`, find and run `Package Control: Add Repository` command
-2. Enter the following URL into dialog and hit Enter: http://emmetio.github.io/sublime-text-plugin/registry.json
-3. From `Command Palette`, run `Package Control: Install Package` command.
+1. From `Command Palette`, run `Package Control: Install Package` command.
-4. In opened packages list, find `Emmet` package and install it
+2. In opened packages list, find `Emmet` package and install it

 If you’re unable to find `Emmet` package on last step or installed package doesn’t work as expected, restart Sublime Text and try again